losciuto/lib-compatibility-php-5-7/README.md

-# MySQL PHP library for PHP 7 retro-compatibility with PHP 5
+# MySQL PHP library for PHP 7 back-compatibility with PHP 5
-PHP library for retro-compatibility MySQL function for PHP 7
+PHP library for back-compatibility MySQL function for PHP 7

+functions: